Commonly Backpacked · Lake · Wildlife

 until you reach the next trail junction, where the Rosalie Trail #603

 Head northeast again and cross several small streams before ascending a series of moderately steep switchbacks.
-You'll begin to leave the more heavily forested areas, entering a grove of willows near a small lake.
+You'll begin to leave the more heavily forested areas, entering a grove of willows near Helms lake.
 Upon leaving this scenic area, you'll continue your climb up the drainage, crossing Lake Fork Creek that is draining Abyss Lake.
+A portion of this upper trail is more creek than trail, and some bush whacking through willows that are overtaking the trail is required.

 From this point, you'll head west across the stunning alpine tundra.
 The trail finally ends at the shores of Abyss Lake, between Mt.
 Bierstadt and Mt.
 Evans.